 Many hot water systems fail to control the boiler temperature appropriately which can result in areas of your floor becoming far too hot, causing potential issues within your floor.
 Boilers can heat water to 80 degrees celsius +, which is far too hot for underfloor heating pipes.
 The UFH system that is installed must have pipe temperature controlled by valves and not thermostats.
 With recognised systems supplied by Nu Heat the hot water is pumped from the boiler to a pump rack, where it’s mixed to the appropriate temperature and then distributed via a manifold to the controlled heating zones.

-If the water is running through your underfloor heasting pipes at temperatures over 26 degrees then all areas / zones must be fitted with room stats and thermostatic sensors beneath the wooden floor as a safe guard to ensure the underside of your flooring does not exceed 27 degrees celsius.
+If the water is running through your underfloor heating pipes at temperatures over 26 degrees then all areas / zones must be fitted with room stats and thermostatic sensors beneath the wooden floor as a safe guard to ensure the underside of your flooring does not exceed 27 degrees Celsius.